 What’s important is that all these teams are working together to create a seamless, consistent experience for the customer.

 Since every customer interaction is usually handled by a separate department, it may seem like having satisfactory metrics within each department would be enough to create a great customer experience.
-However, the tricky part about CX is that the consumer does not experience their relationship with your company as a series of smaller interactions, but rather will remember it as one ongoing interaction.
+However, the tricky part about customer experience is that the consumer does not experience their relationship with your company as a series of smaller interactions, but rather will remember it as one ongoing interaction.

 This can create problems for organizations in which various departments are siloed and do not communicate in between each other.
 Silos can result in customers having to repeat information, fill out forms multiple times, or just a customer journey that drags on longer than needed.